![]() |

 2) Conditions for Consideration.
 An unsolicited offer must be in writing and must be sufficiently detailed to allow a judgment to be made concerning the potential utility of the offer to the State.

 3) Evaluation.
 The unsolicited offer will be evaluated to determine its utility to the State and whether it would be to the State's advantage to enter into a contract based on the offer.
-An unsolicited offer that meets the requirements of subsection (f)(2) above may be considered for award if the procurement also meets the requirements of Section 1400.2020 for small purchases or Section 1400.2025 for sole source procurements, in which case those procedures must be followed as applicable.
+An unsolicited offer that meets the requirements of subsection (f)(2) may be considered for award if the procurement also meets the requirements of Section 1400.2020 for small purchases or Section 1400.2025 for sole source procurements, in which case those procedures must be followed as applicable.

 4) Confidentiality.
 Any request for confidentiality of data contained in an unsolicited offer must be made in writing.
 If an award is made, confidentiality of data must be agreed upon by the parties and governed by the provisions of the contract.
-If agreement cannot be reached on confidentiality, the Chief Procurement Officer or Purchasing Officer shall reject the unsolicited offer.
+If agreement cannot be reached on confidentiality, the Chief Procurement Officer shall reject the unsolicited offer.

-g) Clarification of Bids, Proposals and Responses The Chief Procurement Officer or Purchasing Officer may request that a vendor clarify its bid, proposal or response as a part of the evaluation process.
+The Chief Procurement Officer may request that a vendor clarify its bid, proposal or response as a part of the evaluation process.
 A vendor is not allowed to change its bid, proposal or response in response to a request for clarification without the written approval of the Chief Procurement Officer.

-h) Extension of Time on Indefinite Quantity Contracts The time of performance of an indefinite quantity contract may be extended upon agreement of the parties, provided the extension is for 90 days or less and the Chief Procurement Officer determines in writing that it is not practicable to award another contract at the time of the extension.
+The time of performance of an indefinite quantity contract may be extended upon agreement of the parties, provided the extension is for 90 days or less and the Chief Procurement Officer determines in writing that it is not practicable to award another contract at the time of the extension.

-i) Increase in Quantity on Definite Quantity Contracts The quantity that may be ordered from a definite quantity contract may be increased by up to 20% provided the Chief Procurement Officer or Purchasing Officer determines that separate procurement of the additional quantity is not likely to achieve lower pricing.
+The quantity that may be ordered from a definite quantity contract may be increased by up to 20% provided the Chief Procurement Officer determines that separate procurement of the additional quantity is not likely to achieve lower pricing.
 The quantity may be increased by any percentage provided the dollar value of the increase does not exceed the small purchase threshold applicable to the type of good or service.

 j) Novation or Change of Name

 1) Assignment.
-No State contract is transferable, or otherwise assignable without the written consent of the Chief Procurement Officer, but a vendor may assign monies receivable under a contract after due notice to the State.
+No State contract is transferable, or otherwise assignable, without the written consent of the Chief Procurement Officer, but a vendor may assign monies receivable under a contract after due notice to the State.
 Assignment may require the execution of a contract with the assignee that meets all requirements for contracting with the State.

 2) Recognition of a Successor in Interest; Novation.
 When in the best interest of the State, a successor in interest may be recognized in a novation agreement in which the transferor and the transferee must agree that: